 You must follow the same guidelines for interns, regardless of compensation, that you do for permanent employees.
 Share policy and reporting guidelines with students during the orientation.
 PLU reserves the right to request a written copy of the employer’s sexual harassment policy.

 Faculty sponsors are responsible for assigning the student a grade.
 Often, they will solicit feedback from you concerning the intern’s performance (in person, over the phone, or through a survey).
 Please provide feedback about your experience to faculty and Career Connections.
 It is important to know what skills the intern can improve on so we can better prepare the next intern you host!

-How are credit hours should the intern I’m sponsoring earn?
+How many credit hours should the intern I’m sponsoring earn?

-Although you, as faculty sponsor, ultimately decide how many credit hours the internship is worth, the general guidelines is 30 hours of work at an internship site equals 1 credit hour.
-Therefore, an internship that is roughly 10 hours per week through the duration of the semester can equal 4 credit hours.
+The general PLU guideline is 30 hours of work at an internship site is the minimum needed for 1 credit hour.
+Therefore, an internship that is 10 hours per week through the duration of the semester can equal 4 credit hours.